 - Full time

 The learner is required to have a Matric.
 Must able to speak and write in English.

 Course Fee: R18350.00

-1.1 Postivie communication is established with individuals and groups through the use of information obtained by profiling the target area.
+1.1 Positive communication is established with individuals and groups through the use of information obtained by profiling the target area.

-- Range of profiling includes but is not limited to: Structure; history; resources; infrastructure; available services; underpinning culture, language and religious affiliation.
+- The range of profiling includes but is not limited to: Structure; history; resources; infrastructure; available services; underpinning culture, language and religious affiliation.

 2 Ethical principles and current, relevant legislation are applied at all times when dealing with patients, significant others, colleagues and other workers within the multidisciplinary healthcare team.